On-Campus Student Housing

 Student Organizations and Clubs

 At SCC, we believe that an important part of student development includes the opportunity to participate in extracurricular activities.
 We encourage students to participate in activities, build new relationships, foster cooperation and responsibility, and develop new skills and interests.
 Each campus provides organized activities, awareness and prevention programming for students with the goal of encouraging the personal, social, cultural, and/or physical development of students.

-With the exception of the Campus Student Senates, recognized student organization/clubs are those groups organized by and for SCC students that operate under the auspices of the College for furthering academic, vocational, personal or professional goals, or other self-improvement or social endeavors.
+With the exception of the Campus Student Senates, recognized student organizations/clubs are those groups organized by and for SCC students that operate under the auspices of the College to further academic, vocational, personal, or professional goals, or other self-improvement or social endeavors.
 These groups are duly registered/recognized college student organizations/clubs and fall within one of three categories: